CUAHSI/GHCN-Transducer/SNOTEL/README.md

 - To install an empty ODM 1.1.1 database, create a new database on the database server and execute the script https://github.com/CUAHSI/GHCN-Transducer/blob/master/odm/odm_111.sql
 - Alternatively the empty ODM database can be created with the "Attach Database" command using the file: https://github.com/CUAHSI/GHCN-Transducer/blob/master/odm/OD.mdf
 2. Open the solution SNOTELharvester.sln in Visual Studio
-3. Edit the file app.config: fill in the correct database server, database name, database user and database password for the ODM database.
+3. Edit the file ConnectionStrings.config: fill in the correct database server, database name, database user and database password for the ODM database.
 4. Build the solution and run the command-line program SCANharvester.EXE
 5. While executing the SNOTELharvester.EXE connects to the AWDB web service and populates the Variables, Sources, Qualifiers, Sites and SeriesCatalog tables in the ODM database.
 Progress report of the update including errors and exceptions is saved in a log file in the same directory as the EXE.